zt-yang/rss23-l4tamp-workshop/README.md

 ## Deploy the page

-Yang should follow the instructions in https://jekyllrb.com/docs/continuous-integration/github-actions/.
-Please edit the main branch only.
+The page should update live on https://zt-yang.github.io/rss23-l4tamp-workshop/ whenever you push to main branch.

+The GitHub Action is set up following instructions in https://jekyllrb.com/docs/continuous-integration/github-actions/.
+You don't have to worry about it.